richin13/dotfiles/README.md

 ```

 Another issue you might run into is `stow` not being able to create the symlinks.
 This
-happens when the files already exists and are not symlinks.
-Make sure to backup
+happens when the files already exists in you home directory and are not symlinks.
-your existing dotfiles before proceeding.
+Make sure to backup your existing dotfiles before proceeding.

 ## License